potamides/dotfiles/README.md

 arises.

 ### Weechat
-Weechat keeps a lot of separate configuration files, which contain both default options and options altered by the user.
-Also some of the files contain highly sensitive information.
-Combined with the fact, that weechat doesn't support standalone password managers to obtain secrets, this makes it very hard to manage a weechat config with a dotfiles repository.
+>Weechat keeps a lot of separate configuration files, which contain both
+>default options and options altered by the user.
+Also some of the files
+>contain highly sensitive information.
+Combined with the fact, that weechat
+>doesn't support standalone password managers to obtain secrets, this makes it
+>hard to manage a weechat config with a dotfiles repository.

 That's why I wrote the script [confload.py](.config/weechat/python/confload.py).
 It reads a configuration